apache/mesos/docs/docker-volume.md

 [dvdcli](https://github.com/emccode/dvdcli) to unmount the corresponding Docker volume.

-The detailed workflow for `docker/volume` isolator is as follows:
+The detailed workflow for the `docker/volume` isolator is as follows:

-1. A framework specifies external volumes in `ContainerInfo` when launching the task.
+1. A framework specifies external volumes in `ContainerInfo` when launching a task.

 2. The master sends the launch task message to the agent.